enormandeau/github_tutorial/files/04_basic_workflow.md

 - Commit the changes with `git commit -m "Add the Venus planet"`
 - Upload the changes with `git push`

 Congratulations!
-You have now mastered 90% of the important git commands.
+You have now mastered 90% of the important Git commands.

 ## Visualize the project history